 Clear Penetrating Epoxy Sealer is an epoxy product, supplied as Part A and Part B in two tins.
-It has to be mixed before use.
-It is mixed in a 1 to 1 ratio, and is tolerant of minor mix errors.
-If you wish to mix by weight, both Cold and Warm formula are mixed at 98 parts A by weight to 100 parts B by weight.
+You must mix CPES before use.
+You mix it in a 1 to 1 ratio, and it is tolerant of minor mix errors.
+To mix by weight, both Cold and Warm formula are mixed at 98 parts A by weight to 100 parts B by weight.

 Packaged between the two cans is a very comprehensive instruction leaflet.
 Please read this prior to use if you are unfamiliar with this product.
 A PDF of that instruction leaflet is available below.
-It has been scanned and can be text searched for content.
 Please use the contact page to ask for a copy if you wish for one.
-We have been asked not to publish it as a direct download.

 Curing Rot With Clear Penetrating Epoxy Sealer

 Clear Penetrating Epoxy Sealer is capable of restoring rotten wood and allowing it to resist further attack by rot.
 Often used in conjunction with Fill-It for this purpose to restore the original section of the timber.
-It’s use is well established in the marine world, where the cost of replacing timbers in a wooden boat give a significant incentive to ‘Restore not replace’, however it can be used to good effect to repair structural or cosmetic timbers in many other environments.
+The marine world loves CPES as the cost of replacing timbers in a wooden boat give a significant incentive to ‘Restore not replace’.
+It’s extreme marine performance can be used to good effect to repair structural or cosmetic timbers in many other environments.
 Details on restoration use are found here.
 Because Clear Penetrating Epoxy Sealer and Fill-It work so well together, we sell repair kits containing both products at a discounted price too.